The Safety of Your Assets

-Robert W. Baird & Co.
-Incorporated (“Baird”) believes our customers should have complete confidence in the safety of their securities and cash held at our firm.
-Following are a number of ways in which our customers are protected.
+At Robert W. Baird & Co.
+Incorporated (“Baird”), we believe our customers should have complete confidence in the safety of their assets held at our firm.
+Following is a brief description of our firm and a detailed description of the number of ways in which our customer’s assets are protected.

-In such an insolvency, SIPC may ask a federal court to appoint a trustee to liquidate the firm or, in limited situations involving small firms, SIPC may choose to carry out the liquidation itself.
-A fundamental rule of SIPC liquidations is that customer assets are not part of the bankrupt’s estate, i.e., the property of customers is not broker-dealer property for purposes of the liquidation of the broker-dealer.
-Therefore, so long as customer property held by the broker-dealer remains identifiable as such (i.e., such property can be located and is identifiable through the firm’s records or otherwise as belonging to customers), such property will not be subject to the claims of creditors of the insolvent broker-dealer.
+In the event a firm becomes insolvent, SIPC may ask a federal court to appoint a trustee to liquidate the firm.
+It is important to note that, in such an event, customer assets are not part of the insolvent firm’s bankruptcy estate.
+Therefore, so long as customer assets can be located and are identifiable through the firm’s records as belonging to customers, such property will not be subject to the claims of creditors of the insolvent broker-dealer.

 Under SIPC rules, an individual’s interests in securities accounts maintained with a single brokerage firm are covered in the aggregate; that is, they would represent a single claim up to the maximums described above.
 Of course, a customer who holds several accounts in different legal capacities (for example, as trustee for several different trusts with different beneficiaries) may receive separate protection for each account.

 Although created by Congress, SIPC is not a government agency.
 It is a non-profit membership corporation that receives its revenue from those brokers and dealers who are required by law to be SIPC members.
 SIPC also receives revenues from its investments.
-If the Fund proves insufficient to satisfy customers’ claims, SIPC can draw upon a $1 billion line of credit that it has with the SEC which, in turn, borrows from the U.S. Treasury.
-In addition, SIPC maintains a $1 billion revolving line of credit with a consortium of banks.
+If the Fund proves insufficient to satisfy customers’ claims, SIPC can draw upon a $2.5 billion line of credit from the U.S. Treasury.

-As additional protection, Baird has a Financial Institution Bond totaling $60 million per occurrence or $120 million in the annual aggregate.
+As additional protection, Baird has a Financial Institution Bond totaling $60 million per occurrence and$120 million in the annual aggregate.
 This is provided under a comprehensive Stockbrokers’ Blanket Bond.
-The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction, and forgery or alteration.
+The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction and forgery or alteration.

 Controls and operating systems are continuously evaluated by management and by Baird’s Internal Audit Department, which is responsible for auditing and monitoring the activities of the firm and its subsidiaries on a regular basis to ensure that employee duties are properly segregated and that counter-control procedures are functioning properly.
-As a back-up to Baird’s Internal Audit Department reviews, the effectiveness of these systems is also audited by our independent accountants, Grant Thornton.
+As a back-up to Baird’s Internal Audit Department reviews, the effectiveness of these systems is also reviewed by independent accountants.